HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_pacman.md

       |          ^~~~~~~
 1 error generated.
 ```
-In some libraries it will just out of the box, then you can immediately go to the next step.
+For some libraries it will just work out of the box, then you can immediately go to the next step.

 For OpenAL it doesn't work, because the compiler looks for headers in `C:\msys64\clang64\include`, while `alc.h` is installed into <code>C:\msys64\clang64\include\\<b>AL</b></code> ([as you can see above](#look-at-what-you-have-installed)).